gammaSpeck/mockstagram/README.md

 A simple Event driven architecture that shows how communication between replicas of the same service works.
 This codebase shows a demo project of how multiple replicas of a server (lets call it **producer**) know about the correct server number they are associated to and what the total number of servers at any given moment.

-An architecture diagram of a much bigger system is seen below: (The draw.io file is seen in the docs folder)
+An architecture diagram of a much bigger system is seen below: ([Arch Draw.io file](docs/Mockstagram.drawio))

 <div style="text-align:center"><img src="docs/mockstagram-arch-overview.png"  /></div>